-Rather than estimate an economy-wide capital substitution based on 1980-1990 data, we estimate capital substitution adjustments for each of the sectors included in our composite measure on the same period as our base case (1997-2006) and weighted these together on the same basis.
-Our estimate for the capital substitution adjustment for the base case is 0.8%.
-Annex F sets out our estimates for each of the sectors in the composite benchmark, including an economy-wide estimate, and across the other time periods considered in our sensitivity analysis.
+Rather than estimate an economy-wide capital substitution based on 1980-1990 data, we estimate capital substitution adjustments for each of the sectors included in our composite measure on the same period as our base case (1997-2006), and weight these together on the same basis.
+Our approximation of the capital substitution in the base case is 0.7%.